dox4/deemo/README.md

 # deemo
-a simle dynamic script interpreter in Java.
+a simple dynamic script interpreter in Java.